 Photograph courtesy Wikimedia Commons.
 Franz Jüttner (1865–1925): Illustration from Sneewittchen, Scholz' Künstler-Bilderbücher, Mainz 1905

-These days, apples of the iPad variety get far more pop culture love than the fruit.
+These days, apples of the iPhone variety get far more pop culture love than the fruit.
 All the more reason, then, to share our favorite, timeless references to the original.

 Snow White and the Seven Dwarfs